awsdocs/amazon-s3-userguide/doc_source/about-object-ownership.md

 ## Disabling ACLs for all new buckets<a name="requiring-bucket-owner-enforced"></a>

 By default, all new buckets are created with the Bucket owner enforced setting applied and ACLs are disabled\.
 We recommend keeping ACLs disabled\.
 As a general rule, we recommend using S3 resource\-based policies \(bucket policies and access point policies\) or IAM policies for access control instead of ACLs\.
 Policies are a simplified and more flexible access control option\.
-With bucket policies and access point policies, you can define rules which apply broadly across all requests to your Amazon S3 resources\.
+With bucket policies and access point policies, you can define rules that apply broadly across all requests to your Amazon S3 resources\.

 ## Replication and Object Ownership<a name="object-ownership-replication"></a>